 20 June 2018 Word from the Equalitea Party Event – Saturday 30 June 2018

-I was remiss, no pictures of that or the delectable home-made food, laid out on a table the length of the hall – wheat-free, vegetarian sausages rolls (yeah I know) and a variety of cakes and cut sandwiches and tea of course.
-Soooooo Tea Party soooooo delightful.
-Ah, and an incredible Victoria Sponge bulging with layers of fresh cream and strawberries that captured my immediate attention, and powdered my top lip with icing sugar.
-I walked round like that for the rest of the day, yep.
-Not a word from anyone, English sensibilities eh?
-I did wonder whether it was misconstrued as something else!?
+I was remiss, no pictures at all of the delectable home-made food laid out on fold out tables the length of the hall – wheat-free, vegetarian sausages rolls (yeah I know but they were actually delicious), a variety of cakes and cut sandwiches, and tea of course.
+So Tea Party… so delightful.
+Imagine a light, golden, Victoria Sponge bulging with layers of fresh cream and strawberries – that captured my immediate attention – powdering my top lip with icing sugar.
+I walked round like that for the rest of the day.
+Yep, not a single word from anyone – English sensibilities eh?
+I’ll never get use to that.
+I did wonder whether it might’ve been misconstrued for something else!!?

-Alison did all the research on that I have to say.
-The songs are a combination of suffragette inspired lyrics, highlighting the cause, that were sung to well-known tunes of that period.
-It’s an effective way of making it easy for anyone to get on board and join in for a sing-a-long.
-It’s easy when you know the tune.
+Alison did all the research I have to say.
+The songs are a combination of suffragette inspired lyrics – highlighting the cause – sung to well-known tunes of the time.
+It’s a simple and very effective way of getting everyone on board for a sing-a-long – it’s easy when you know the tune.
 So we tried.
-Out came the lyrics sheets which I handed around wondering if anyone would join in… and yes they did and, by the end, loved it.
+Out came the lyrics sheets which I handed around wondering if anyone would join in… and yes they did, and loved it.

 [Thanks to Alison O’Melia and Leila Ben-Hassel for pictures, along with Christina Brandenburg, and the Croydon North Labour group – who invited me to perform – credit for your effort, and putting on a lovely event.]

 [*UPDATED: 15.08.18 and 31.08.18 to include Croydon suffragists, the ANOS project and other stuff]